Allergies and Anaphylaxis

 Anaphylaxis is a serious allergic reaction of rapid onset.
 Anaphylaxis can be life-threatening and must be treated as a medical emergency.
 This type of allergic reaction can involve multiple body systems and can appear within minutes or hours after exposure to the allergen.

 Considerations for Students with Allergies

-If your student has been diagnosed with an allergy please be sure to alert their school health office.
-An Epi-pen is frequently prescribed, along with a histamine blocker, for students with moderate to severe allergies.
-To have those medications available at school your health care provider will need to complete the Colorado Allergy and Anaphylaxis Emergency Care Plan.
-School staff will be trained and delegated by the district Registered Nurse in the proper use and administration of Epi-pens or any other brand of epinephrine containing auto injectors that have been prescribed for the student.
-If you choose to have your student self carry an Epi-pen you will need to complete the Self Carry Contract (Español) for Epi-pens.
-Elementary student rarely self carry any medications.
-It is strongly recommended to keep a backup Epi-pen in the health office in the event your student loses or forgets their Epi-pen.
-Epi-pens must have a pharmacy label with your student’s name.
-For further questions regarding allergies and anaphylaxis management in your student’s school contact your district Registered Nurse.
+If your student has been diagnosed with an allergy, please alert the school health office.
+An Epinephrine auto-injector (commonly referred to as an Epi-Pen®) is frequently prescribed, along with a histamine blocker, such as Benadryl, for students with moderate to severe allergies.
+In order to have these medications available at school, your health care provider will need to complete the Allergy and Anaphylaxis Emergency Care Plan.
+This needs to be completed annually.
+School staff will be trained and delegated by the School Nurse in the proper use and administration of medications that have been prescribed for your student.
+If you choose to have your student self carry an Epi-Pen®, you will need to complete the Self Carry Contract (Español).
+Elementary students rarely self carry any medications.
+It is strongly recommended to keep backup Epi-Pens® in the health office in the event your student loses or forgets theirs.
+All medications must have a pharmacy label with your student’s name and dosage.
+For further questions regarding allergies and anaphylaxis management in your student’s school, contact the School Nurse.